hpe-dev-incubator/hpe-dev-portal/content/blog/using-apache-spark-dataframes-for-processing-of-tabular-data.md

 ## Loading data into Spark DataFrames

 Log into the MapR Sandbox, as explained in [Getting Started with Spark on MapR Sandbox](https://developer.hpe.com/blog/getting-started-with-spark-on-mapr-sandbox/), using userid user01, password mapr.
 Copy the sample data files to your sandbox home directory /user/user01 using scp.
-Start the spark shell with:\
+Start the spark shell with: <br />
 `$ spark-shell`

-First, we will import some packages and instantiate a sqlContext, which is the entry point for working with structured data (rows and columns) in Spark and allows the creation of DataFrame objects.\
+First, we will import some packages and instantiate a sqlContext, which is the entry point for working with structured data (rows and columns) in Spark and allows the creation of DataFrame objects. <br />
 (In the code boxes, <font color="green">comments are in Green</font> and <font color="#005CB9">output is in Blue</font>)

 <pre>